kulkansecurity/gitxray/docs/index.md

 * Identifying threat actors in a Repository.
 [You may spot co-owned or shared accounts](/awesome_features/#spotting-shared-co-owned-or-fake-contributors), as well as inspect public events to [spot fake Stargazers](/awesome_features/#fake-stars-private-repos-gone-public-and-more).
 * Collecting [email addresses and analyzing contributor accounts](/more_features/#lots-of-e-mail-addresses-and-profiling-data) belonging to GitHub organizations and repositories.
 * Identifying fake or infected Repositories.
 It can [detect tampered commit dates](/awesome_features/#untrustworthy-repositories-and-activity) as well as, for example, [Release assets updated post-release](/more_features/#looking-out-for-malicious-releases-and-assets).
+* Forensics use-cases, such as [finding out what else happened on the day of an Incident](/awesome_features/#forensics-what-happened-on-the-day-of-an-incident).
 * And so. much. more.

 # Getting started